Astal: Localization

 The game had a number of differences between its Japanese and English language releases.
 In the Japanese version, Astal has five life points and unlimited continues.
 This was dropped to three life points and one continue in the North American version.
 In the Japanese version, the song "Let Me Try Again" that plays during the game's intro movie includes vocals.
 The North American version is instrumental.
 However, the vocal version can be heard by playing the game's CD in a standard CD player.

 The Japanese voice cast had the titular character being voiced by Ai Orikasa, Leda, Yuri Shiratori, with Antowas and the Narrator being played by Aya Hisakawa, Geist being played by Ryo Horikawa, and Jerado, Daisuke Gōri.
 The monsters were voiced by Saori Wada, Toshiyasu Kamiko, Naoko Hamada, and Yasumaru Hotta.
-All voices in the North American version are performed by Lani Minella, who has voiced many different video game characters in her career, including Rouge the Bat and Omochao in Sega's Sonic Adventure 2 and Sonic Heroes.
+All voices in the North American version are performed by Lani Minella.

 Reception

+According to Famitsu, Astal sold 23,919 copies during its lifetime in Japan.
+The Japanese publication Micom BASIC Magazine ranked the game sixth in popularity in its July 1995 issue, and it received a 19.2/30 in a readers' poll conducted by Saturn Fan.
+In 2000, Astal earned an average score of 7.3452 out of 10 in a reader survey conducted by the Japanese Sega Saturn Magazine, raking among Sega Saturn titles at number 564.
+The game was met with average critical sentiments.